openoakland/openbudgetoakland/README.md

 1. The Compare page communicates with a separately maintained API to fetch its data.
 Documentation for that API can be found [in our wiki](https://github.com/openoakland/openbudgetoakland/wiki/API-Documentation).

 ## Publishing Changes
 Make changes and push them to your personal fork.
+We'll take it from there!

+### Details

-If you have repo access, and your changes are ready for review, submit a pull request to the **staging** branch on the upstream repo.
-An administrator will approve the pull request and test it.
-If everything looks good, your changes will be pushed to the master branch, which in turn triggers deployment to GitHub Pages.
+Simply push your code changes to your repo in whatever branch you used locally.
+Once you have done this, anyone with admin privileges on the original repo will be able to create a pull request from your branch in your repo to the **staging** branch in the original repo.
+Your changes will then be reviewed, tested, and (if everything looks good) pushed into the master branch.

-### Publishing to Production

-Starting in March 2020, code changes pushed to the master branch of the (original) repo will use GitHub Actions to trigger a continuous integration process that
+Starting in March 2020, code changes pushed to the master branch of the (original) repo will use GitHub Actions to trigger a continuous integration process that (among other things):

  - runs WebPack;
  - builds static files with Harp; and
  - deploys the updated files to GitHub Pages

-Your code changes should be submitted via a pull request to the **staging** branch (as noted above) so that an administrator can review your changes, test them, and finally push them into the master branch.

 ## Generating the API